platformsh/platformsh-docs/docs/src/security/data-collection.md

 ---
 title: Data collection
+description: Information about the kinds of data that are collected and where to learn more.
 ---

-Information about Data Privacy, including our Record of Processing Activities, can be found on our [Trust Center](https://platform.sh/trust-center/).
+Information about data privacy, including our Record of Processing Activities, can be found at our [Trust Center](https://platform.sh/trust-center/).

 ## Application logs